2-Chlorobenzonitrile

 2-Chlorobenzonitrile is an organic compound with the formula ClC_{6}H_{4}CN.
 It is a white solid.
 The compound, one of three isomers of chlorobenzonitrile, is produced industrially by ammoxidation of 2-chlorotoluene.
 The compound is of commercial interest as a precursor to 2-amino-5-nitrobenzonitrile, a precursor to dyes.

+2-Chlorobenzonitrile is the starting material used in the ketamine synthesis.